TVictor/TVictor.github.io/content/post/example.md

 ---
 # The first post

-This is my first post, I will crete mor ein the future.
-I will also add why I decided to create this.
+This is my first post, I will create more in the future.
+I will also add why I decided to create this blog on this post.